Supabase RLS Returns an Empty Array (No Error)

 1. RLS enabled, no SELECT policy

 Most common.
-You hit “Enable RLS” but never added any policy → all queries return 0 rows.
-The Dashboard shows a warning next to the table name, but it’s easy to miss.
+The table was created in the Table Editor (RLS on by default) or you clicked “Enable RLS” and never added a policy, so every query returns 0 rows.
+The Dashboard shows an “RLS enabled, no policies” warning next to the table, but it’s easy to miss.

-How to spot it: Dashboard → Table → small red “RLS enabled, 0 policies” warning?
+How to spot it: Table Editor → your table → a small “RLS enabled, 0 policies” / “Unprotected” badge, or run the pg_policies query above and get nothing back.

-2. Policy needs auth.uid() but caller is anonymous
+2. Policy needs auth.uid() but the caller is anonymous

 CREATE POLICY "users see own posts" ON posts